 To the Maori, this stone has great spiritual significance and its possession is held in high regard.
 This greenstone has huge practical value as a raw material.
 Being as hard as steel, it was greatly prized for making tools, weapons and ornaments.

 The First Europeans in Fiordland

 Captain Cook and his crew were the first Europeans to visit Fiordland, spending five weeks at Dusky Sound in 1773.
-As a result of Cook’s maps and descriptions, the region soon attracted sealers and whalers who formed New Zealand's first European settlements.
+As a result of Cook’s maps and descriptions, sealers and whalers soon followed, forming the country's first European settlements.

-From the middle of the 19th century, surveyors, explorers and prospectors began to penetrate the unexplored interior of Fiordland.
-Preservation Inlet boomed briefly in the 1890s after gold was found.
-However, efforts to establish mines, timber mills and farms in Fiordland have generally been short-lived.
-Consequently, the region is largely uninhabited.
+Subsequently, from the middle of the 19th century, surveyors, explorers and prospectors began to penetrate the unexplored interior of Fiordland.
+Preservation Inlet boomed briefly in the 1890s after the discovery of gold.
+However, efforts to establish mines, timber mills and farms in the region have generally been short-lived.
+Consequently, the region remains largely uninhabited.

-Nature truly outdid itself in this corner of the world, there’s something to capture around every corner.
+Mother nature truly outdid herself in this pocket of the planet, there’s something to capture around every corner.
 Highlights include the majestic Milford Sound, with the supreme centrepiece of Mitre Peak, described by Rudyard Kipling as the Eighth Wonder of the World.

 Add to this the inspiring Eglinton Valley and the charming cascade creek.
-Meanwhile, the mighty lakes of Te Anau and Manapouri will be jostling for your lens's attention.
+Meanwhile, the mighty lakes of Te Anau and Manapouri will no doubt be jostling for your lens's attention.